 - INTERNSHIP/CO-OP PROGRAM: Our internship/co-op program will prepare you for leadership positions both on and off the jobsite.

-The Walsh-Fluor Design-Build Team is excited to bring hundreds of quality careers to Chicago residents, as well as to connect communities with pre-apprenticeship and career training opportunities.
+The Walsh-Fluor Design-Build Team is excited to bring hundreds of quality careers to Chicago residents.
+Walsh-Fluor, alongside our workforce partner, Trinal, is committed to connecting communities with pre-apprenticeship and career training opportunities.
 If you are in the trades and interested in working on the RPM Phase One Project, click here to apply.

 Use the Opportunity Code 749R6D when applying for skilled labor positions with our team.

 Walsh-Fluor is committed to achieving the CTA’s Workforce Hiring Goals for RPM Phase One.

 - Economically Disadvantage Area

 Workforce Innovation and Opportunity Act

 The Workforce Innovation and Opportunity Act (WIOA) is a federally funded program that provides comprehensive counseling, retraining, and career development to eligible individuals seeking a career in the trades.

 The goal of the program is to increase the employment, job retention, earnings, and career advancement of U.S. workers by providing quality employment and training services to assist eligible individuals in finding and qualifying for meaningful employment, and to help employers find the skilled workers they need to compete and succeed in business.